nitarshan/robust-generalization-measures/experiments/coupled_networks/README.md

 This directory contains the code used for the coupled-network (ranking) experiments.

-Simply run `make paper` to reproduce the figures shown in the paper.
+To reproduce the figures shown in the paper, simply run `make paper`.